Layered Account Security Compromised by Phishing AttackJuly 11, 2019 9:24 pm | Published by Next Horizon

 State of the Web

-The security benefits of two-factor authentication (2FA) have thwarted many scams and attacks, but now hackers are adapting their approach.
+The security benefits of two-factor authentication (2FA) have thwarted many scams and attacks, but now hackers are adapting their approach and applying phishing attacks.
 Also called 2-step verification, this is a method of security that is becoming more popular among companies that provide accounts, and it works by asking an extra question in order to sign in.
 The exact method used varies from platform to platform but the concept remains the same: they ask for additional information that only you should have access to in addition to the username and password.

 Platforms like Gmail use this, but most of the time it is something that needs to be enabled in order to use.
 Having this extra security is great for preventing accounts from getting compromised, but it is still possible for bad actors to overcome it.